GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Revisiting Qualitative Research Quality

 Long-standing qualitative research criteria such as reliability, validity, reflexivity, and ethical responsibility need to be reconsidered as GenAI becomes part of the process.\footnote{It should be noted that some researchers question the idea that standards to ensure rigor are even relevant to qualitative research~\cite{sandelowski}.}

 \emph{Reliability} is often emphasized in SE because many studies use small and heterogeneous samples.
 Metrics such as Krippendorff's $\alpha$ apply only to annotation-style studies (e.g., surveys with deductive coding), not to interpretive methods such as grounded theory.
 When GenAI is introduced as a coder, researchers must still evaluate the agreement with humans and over repeated runs~\cite{shah2025inductive}.
 Complementary metrics such as coverage, density, and divergence~\cite{chen2024computational} can quantify differences.
 These reliability statistics alone are insufficient without reflexive discussion and \emph{meaningful} member checking~\cite{Birt2016} with study participants such as developers.
+This caution follows directly from Section~\ref{sec:slr}: the strongest current evidence is for coder-like tasks with predefined labels, not for the broader interpretive practices that many qualitative SE studies rely on.

 \emph{Validity} in qualitative SE research means ensuring that interpretations of developer artifacts, such as chat logs, design documents, or version control traces, credibly reflect practice.
-GenAI can threaten validity by introducing hidden biases, misrepresenting developer voices, or hallucinating results~\cite{chen2024computational}.
-Researchers must therefore remain reflexive about how GenAI shapes interpretation, and be transparent in documenting prompts, model versions, and parameter settings when analyzing SE artifacts~\cite{lenberg2024qualitative,baltes2025evaluation}.
-Positionality statements~\cite{DeSousa2025} can be an effective way to convey this to readers.
+Section~\ref{sec:slr} suggested that summarization and secondary annotation are the most plausible current uses of GenAI.
+Even in those roles, the validity of GenAI annotations or codes can be threatened by hidden biases, misrepresented developer voices, or hallucinated results~\cite{chen2024computational}.
+Researchers must therefore remain reflexive about how GenAI shapes interpretation, and be transparent in documenting prompts, model versions, and parameter settings when analyzing SE artifacts~\cite{lenberg2024qualitative,baltes2026guidelinesempiricalstudiessoftware}.
+Positionality statements~\cite{DeSousa2025} can be an effective way to convey this to readers, especially in theory-oriented and interpretivist work where the researcher's stance is part of the analytic account.

 \emph{Ethical and governance} issues are crucial in SE contexts because artifacts often contain sensitive or proprietary information.
 Using external GenAI services to process source code or internal communication logs raises confidentiality and intellectual property concerns~\cite{davison2024ethics}.
 Fairness is also critical: models trained mainly in open-source projects may underrepresent commercial or marginalized communities~\cite{treude2023she}.
 While this issue crosses research approaches, addressing these issues requires methodological safeguards and institutional guidance tailored to the mix of open and proprietary data from SE.